tthecoder15/T3A2---MERN-App/T3A2-B/README.md

 ### vitest

 Vitest is a tool used for developing unit tests within a Vite framework, including Vite React projects.
-Vitest was utilised for writing tests which describe expected results and data returns as the user navigates our website.
+Vitest was utilised for writing front end tests which describe expected results and data returns as the user navigates our website.

 ### react

 A vital package of a React project that handles the rendering of React elements to the DOM and includes functions including ```useState``` and ```useEffect``` which track dynamic state and update the DOM as states change respectively.

 ## Project Libraries - Back End

+Below is a list of the libraries that were used to create the website's back end.

 ### bcrypt